Writer, Translator, Scholar, Internationalist

 —Anthony Rudolf

 With precise imagery, the author benevolently recalls those who have crossed his path....
-Thresholds chronicle an ongoing quest for what it means to “have a life.”
+Thresholds chronicles an ongoing quest for what it means to “have a life.”

 —John Taylor